 Lin Wan-mei Freelance Translator (Taiwan)

-Associate Professor in the Department of Korean Language and Culture at National Chengchi University.
-His research interests include East Asian Sinology, Yeonhaengnok (records of travel to Beijing), Korean-Chinese interpretation and translation, and the mutual translation of Taiwanese and Korean literature.
-He received a full scholarship from the South Korean government to pursue his studies at Korea University, where he earned both his Master’s and Doctoral degrees.
+Lin Yu-yi is an Associate Professor in the Department of Korean Language and Culture at National Chengchi University.
+His research interests encompass East Asian Sinology, Yeonhaengnok (records of travel to Beijing), Korean-Chinese interpretation and translation, and the mutual translation of Taiwanese and Korean literature.
+He was a recipient of the Korean Government Scholarship to pursue his graduate studies at Korea University, where he earned both his Master’s and Doctoral degrees.

-As a prolific translator of Korean books, he specializes in literature, travel, psychology, self-help, and parenting, with over 90 translated works to date.
-In recent years, he has collaborated with the Literature Translation Institute of Korea (LTI Korea) to host overseas Korean translation workshops and organized the inaugural Taiwan Annual Excellence in Korean Translation Award.
-Starting in 2026, he is spearheading a three-year project in collaboration with the National Museum of Taiwan Literature to translate Taiwanese literature into Korean.
+A prolific translator of Korean literature and non-fiction, he specializes in literature, travel, psychology, self-help, and parenting, with over 90 translated works to his credit.
+In recent years, he has collaborated with the Literature Translation Institute of Korea (LTI Korea) to host overseas translation workshops and organized the inaugural Taiwan Annual Excellence in Korean Translation Award.
+Starting in 2026, he will spearhead a three-year project in collaboration with the National Museum of Taiwan Literature to translate Taiwanese literature into Korean.

 Im Mi-ju